go-outside-labs/decentralized-protocols-research/cryptography/zkps/zkEVM/README.md

 * usage of polynomial commitment, lifting constraints to any degree with a universal or transparent setup.
 * lookup table arguments and customized gadgets, optimizing zk-unfriendly primitives (bitwise operations).
-* recursive proof is more feasible. this type of proof has large overhead as it relies on special pairing-friendly cyclic elliptic curves (mnt). halo can avoid the need of pairing-friendly curve and amortize the cost of recursion using special inner product argument.
+* recursive proof is more feasible. this type of proof has a large overhead as it relies on special pairing-friendly cyclic elliptic curves (mnt). halo can avoid the need for a pairing-friendly curve and amortize the cost of recursion using special inner product argument.
-* hardware acceleration making prooving more efficient.
+* hardware acceleration, making proving more efficient.

 <br>